nmlarsen/dataviz-by-natalie/final_part_1_larsen.md

 ![Graph2](https://user-images.githubusercontent.com/112141969/192303395-2f83246a-1585-4077-af5c-215de430d5d4.jpg)

-Finally, I want to showcase the data that supports the implementation of STEAM education in the US.
-The two keys facts I want to present are that students who participate in STEAM learning are 21% more likely to attend college.
-And 29% of students are more likely to apply for postsecondary education than their non-arts peers.
+Finally, I want to showcase the data that supports the implementation of STEAM education and general academic achievement in the US.
+The two keys facts I want to present are students who participate in the arts are 4 times more likely to participate in a math or science fair, and that socioeconomically disadvantaged high school students who participate in the arts have a dropout rate of 4%, compared to their peers who do not participate in the arts, who have a dropout rate of 22%.

--image-

 ![Graph](https://user-images.githubusercontent.com/112141969/192303584-2270d5a6-db13-4310-a04c-c25b7eac5c58.jpg)